-Turning maneuvers with collisions between trucks turning right and cyclists, typically occurring at lower driving speeds or standstill, usually have serious consequences for the vulnerable road user.
-In the past the safety of vulnerable road users was raised by an improvement of the truck driver's vision by increasing the number of mirrors and by equipping trucks with side underrun protection.
-Since turning accidents still happen and driver assistance systems have been introduced in a lot of vehicle segments it seems to be obvious to use such assistance to address turning accidents between trucks and cyclists.

-Theoretical considerations show that the criticality of traffic situations involving heavy vehicles and bicycles can increase within a very short time due to misunderstanding of the situation be the vehicle operators.
+- 0.1.
+Turning manoeuvres involving collisions between trucks turning right and cyclists, typically occurring at lower driving speeds or standstill, usually have serious consequences for vulnerable road users (VRU).
+In the past, the safety of VRU was raised by an improvement of the truck driver's vision by increasing the number of mirrors and by equipping trucks with side underrun protection.
+Since turning accidents still happen and driver assistance systems have been introduced in a lot of vehicle segments, it is obvious to use such assistance systems for avoiding accidents between turning trucks and cyclists. - 0.2.
+Theoretical considerations show that the criticality of traffic situations involving heavy vehicles and bicycles can be significant due to misunderstanding of the situation be the vehicle operators.
 In some cases, the increase can occur so suddenly that a high-intensive warning, intended to generate a driver reaction to the situation after an appropriate reaction time, cannot be activated early enough.
 In general, driver reactions to any information (high or low threshold / warning or information) can be expected only after a reaction time.
-This response time is much longer than the time required to avoid the accident in many situations - the accident cannot be avoided despite the warning.

-High-intensity warnings are in the course of a driving situation only justified if the probability for an accident is high - otherwise vehicle drivers tend to ignore the system alerts.
-A (low threshold) informational assistance system, however, can be activated sufficiently early, as it helps the driver rather than annoys him.
+This response time is much longer than the time required to avoid the accident in many situations the accident cannot be avoided despite the warning. - 0.3.
+High-intensity warnings during a driving situation are only justified if the probability for an accident is high otherwise vehicle drivers tend to ignore the system alerts.
+A (low threshold) informational assistance system, however, can be activated sufficiently early enough, as it helps the driver rather than annoys.
 It is assumed to be possible to design an human-machine-interface for blind spot assistance systems in a way that it does not annoy drivers when the information is not needed, for instance by selecting the location of a signal outside of the primary focus area of drivers when looking straight ahead, but in an area that is visible when the gaze is slightly turned towards the planned driving direction.
-A favourable location that fulfils these requirements is a location approximately 40° off the right from an axis in direction of the vehicle centreline and going through the driver's eyepoint.

-The Regulation therefore asks for an early activation of an information signal in case a bicycle might be entering a critical area on the passenger side of the vehicle, if the heavy vehicle would initiate a turn towards the bicycle, including situations where a counter-turn (away from the bicycle) is necessary to negotiate the turn.
-This informational assistance signal shall only be deactivated automatically in case of system failure or contamination of the sensors; a manual deactivation shall not be possible.
-Additionally, the Regulation asks for a different signal which shall be given when the collision becomes unavoidable, e.g. when a clear turn on the steering wheel or the operation of the turn indicators is detected.
-This additional warning signal may be deactivated automatically; it shall be deactivated together with the information signal in case of failure or sensor contamination.

-The Regulation defines a test procedure which does not require actual turning maneuvers; this is acceptable since the information signal needs to be present sufficiently early anyway.
-Experimental data shows that some turn maneuvers of heavy vehicles, especially when turning into a narrow street, require a counter-turn that starts approximately 15 m before entering that street, so the test procedure included in this Regulation requires the information signal to be activated 15 m before the expected collision point.
+A favourable location that fulfils these requirements is a location approximately 40° off the right from an axis in direction of the vehicle centreline and through the driver's eyepoint. - 0.4.
+Therefore the UN Regulation asks for an early activation of an information signal in case a bicycle might be entering a critical area on the passenger side of the vehicle, if the heavy vehicle would initiate a turn towards the bicycle, including situations where a counter-turn (away from the bicycle) is necessary to negotiate the turn.
+This informational assistance signal shall only be deactivated automatically in case of system failure or contamination of the sensors; a manual deactivation shall not be possible. - 0.5.
+Additionally, the UN Regulation asks for a different signal which shall be given when the collision becomes unavoidable, e.g. when a clear turn on the steering wheel or the operation of the turn indicators is detected.
+This additional warning signal may be deactivated manually or automatically; it shall be deactivated together with the information signal in case of failure or sensor contamination. - 0.6.
+The UN Regulation defines a test procedure which does not require actual turning manoeuvres; this is acceptable since the information signal needs to be present sufficiently early anyway.
+Experimental data shows that some turn manoeuvres of heavy vehicles, especially when turning into a narrow street, require a counter-turn that starts approximately 15 m before entering that street, so the test procedure included in this Regulation requires the information signal to be activated 15 m before the expected collision point.